ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ---

 ### Objective
 In this section, you will learn how to deploy the .NET Aspire application on to an AWS Elastic Compute Cloud (EC2) Virtual Machine powered by Arm-based processors, such as AWS Graviton.
-This leverages the cost and performance benefits of Arm architecture while demonstrating the seamless deployment of cloud-native applications on modern infrastructure.
+This allows you to leverage the cost and performance benefits of Arm architecture while benefiting from the seamless deployment of cloud-native applications on modern infrastructure.

 ### Set up your AWS EC2 Instance
-Follow these steps to set up an Arm-powered EC2 instance:
+To set up an Arm-powered EC2 instance, follow these steps:
 1. Log in to the [AWS Management Console](http://console.aws.amazon.com).
 2. Navigate to the EC2 Service.